 Our new album Bach Inspired is out now.
 You can stream or download it from your preferred online service here, or if you’d prefer to you can buy a copy of our CD at the Bach Inspired album launch on 19 March or at our concerts.
 You can buy tickets to the launch event which also includes a discussion on Bach and his relevance today between David Hill and Richard Morrison by clicking here.

 What is Bach Inspired?

 Asteroids have been named after J.S.
 Bach.
-Beethoven called him “the father of harmony”.
+Beethoven called him ‘the father of harmony’.
 Without this hard-working, coffee-loving genius, the music of our planet would be very different.
 Bach found ways to master the art of harmony which have fascinated musicians ever since, from Mozart to Radiohead.
 In short, we are all #Bachinspired.

 Want more inspiration?

 Follow The Bach Choir and #bachinspired on our social pages: